-Which education from the nurse is most appropriate for a patient newly prescribed warfarin home therapy for a recent deep vein thrombosis?
+Which education from the nurse is most appropriate for a client newly prescribed warfarin home therapy for a recent deep vein thrombosis?

 - Encouragement of daily folic acid supplementation

-This answer is not correct because a patient on warfarin therapy does not need folic acid supplementation.
+This answer is not correct because a client on warfarin therapy does not need folic acid supplementation.
 A woman of child-bearing age or pregnant should take daily folic acid.